Simulated images of the poster design.

 Where This Exhibit Is Going

-I have already begun the process of contacting museums in the United States, Europe, Japan, Taiwan, and China.
-This exhibit will also be incorporating the museums and galleries of academic institutions, where there is a strong appreciation for physics and for the creative arts.
+Besides the possibility of the exhibit eventually going to museums in the United States, Europe, Japan, China, and other parts of Asia, I see it also extending to the museums and galleries of academic institutions, where there is a strong appreciation for physics and for the creative arts.

 In the studio working on a painting for the exhibit.